Skip to content

 · 7 minute read

-This first part explores how legal tech supports lawyers in their most important work – research and other core legal tasks.
-The second part covers legal tech that manages processes and workflows of a legal practice, and the third part explores how technology can help a firm market its expertise and grow its business.
+This first part explores how legal tech supports lawyers in their most important work - research and other core legal tasks.
+Part two covers legal tech that manages processes and workflows of a legal practice, and part three explores how technology can help a firm market its expertise and grow its business.

 Today’s lawyers have a lot on their plate.
 First, they engage in the core activities that constitute the practice of law.
 They do legal research.
 They advise clients on deals.
 They manage litigation.
 They draft pleadings, contracts, and other documents.
 All with the high quality that clients expect.